 Appa abandons hopes of a successful crossing and heads north on a large detour (of our detour).
 Moist and I resolve to cross and after finding a spot we deem acceptable, we step into the freezing snowmelt.

-It quickly becomes clear that we've underestimated the strength of the water as I inch deeper into the stream and the water rises above my knees.
-The two of us should definitely be crossing this together (as opposed to simply at the same time).
-With water now up to my waist, I am more focused on not being knocked over than I am with making progress to the other side; this may not end well.
+It quickly becomes clear that we’ve underestimated the strength of the water as I inch deeper into the stream and the water rises above my knees.
+The two of us should be crossing this together (as opposed to simply at the same time).
+With water now up to my waist, I am more focused on not being knocked over than I am on making progress to the other side; this may not end well.